nixworks/public/news/2009/07/17/README.md

 ##### World Bank
 ### [ The World Bank approves a US$76 million loan for Mozambique. ](/news/2009/07/17/the-world-bank-approves-a-us-76-million-loan-for-mozambique.md)
-_Context: Mozambique, World Bank_
+_Context: World Bank, Mozambique_

 ##### National Portrait Gallery
 ### [ An argument between the National Portrait Gallery and online encyclopedia Wikipedia over use of images escalates. ](/news/2009/07/17/an-argument-between-the-national-portrait-gallery-and-online-encyclopedia-wikipedia-over-use-of-images-escalates.md)
-_Context: Wikipedia, National Portrait Gallery_
+_Context: National Portrait Gallery, Wikipedia_

-##### suicide attacks on two hotels
+##### Suicide attacks on two hotels
 ### [ Bombings at the Marriott and Ritz-Carlton Hotels in Jakarta, Indonesia, kill at least nine people and injure at least 50 others. ](/news/2009/07/17/bombings-at-the-marriott-and-ritz-carlton-hotels-in-jakarta-indonesia-kill-at-least-nine-people-and-injure-at-least-50-others.md)
-_Context: suicide attacks on two hotels, Marriott International, Indonesia, Ritz-Carlton, Jakarta_
+_Context: suicide attacks on two hotels, Indonesia, Marriott International, Ritz-Carlton, Jakarta_

 ##### Iranian President
 ### [ Former Iranian President Akbar Hashemi Rafsanjani holds Friday prayers in Tehran and calls for the release of political prisoners from the election protests. ](/news/2009/07/17/former-iranian-president-akbar-hashemi-rafsanjani-holds-friday-prayers-in-tehran-and-calls-for-the-release-of-political-prisoners-from-the.md)
-_Context: Akbar Hashemi Rafsanjani, protests against the regime, Tehran, political prisoner, Friday mass prayer, Iranian President_
+_Context: protests against the regime, Tehran, political prisoner, Iranian President, Friday mass prayer, Akbar Hashemi Rafsanjani_

 ##### Serbia
 ### [ At least 14 people, including 11 Serbian tourists, are killed and at least 10 tourists are injured in a bus collision with a lorry on a road near Port Safaga, Egypt. ](/news/2009/07/17/at-least-14-people-including-11-serbian-tourists-are-killed-and-at-least-10-tourists-are-injured-in-a-bus-collision-with-a-lorry-on-a-roa.md)
 Fourteen people, including 11 Serb tourists, were killed in Egypt Thursday when their tour bus crashed, a security source said.

-##### Poland
+##### Polish
 ### [ 22 prominent figures, including Poland's Lech Walesa and the Czech Republic's Vaclav Havel, warn in an open letter to the Barack Obama administration against developing closer ties with Russia. ](/news/2009/07/17/22-prominent-figures-including-poland-s-lech-waaasa-and-the-czech-republic-s-va-clav-havel-warn-in-an-open-letter-to-the-barack-obama-a.md)
 In an open letter to the Obama administration Thursday, America’s Eastern European allies voiced deep concern over improved relations between Russia and the United States.